Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: Inference for Option Pricing Using Multiple Information Sources

-To reduce the possible impact of misspecification due to having to specify statistical models for $HF_{t}$ and $O_{t}$, we could adopt a modular, or `cutting feedback' approach (see \citealp{nott2023bayesian}, for a recent review, as well as \citealp{smith2023cutting}, for an application).
-Cutting feedback methods can robustify Bayesian inference by artificially limiting the flow of information across different components, or modules, of the assumed model.
-In this particular context, we could conduct posterior inferences on the model unknowns using the `cut posterior' as with the decomposition on the right-hand-side corresponding to the two modules.
-That is, we could view the models for $r_{t}$ and $HF_{t}$, including the accompanying parameters, $\Theta $ and\ $\Psi _{1}$, and latent variance, $V_{t}$, as one module, with the model for $O_{t}$, including the parameters $\Lambda $ and $\Psi _{2}$, viewed as a separate module.
-The implication of this decomposition is that option prices do not inform inference about $\Theta $, $\Psi _{1}$ and $V_{1:T}$ in Module 1, and feedback between the two is `cut' in this sense\footnote{ This particular way of `cutting feedback' is somewhat akin to the two-step estimation often undertaken in the finance literature, whereby the spot parameters are estimated from spot information sources, and option price parameters, inclusive of risk premia, are \textit{calibrated} using option prices; see \cite{bakshi1997empirical} and \cite{fulop2015self}, for examples.
-However, the Bayesian approach described here still allows for uncertainty about $\Theta $ and $\Psi _{1}$ to filter through\ into inference about $\Lambda $ and $\Psi _{2}$, via the structure of the second component in (\ref{eq:2modpost}).}.
+To reduce the possible impact of misspecification of the statistical models for $HF_{t}$ and $O_{t}$, we could adopt a modular, or `cutting feedback' approach to the construction of the likelihood.
+Such an approach aims to robustify Bayesian inference by artificially limiting the flow of information across different components, or modules, of the assumed model. \textbf{ }To see how cutting feedback can be applied in this case, for $\Phi _{1}=(\theta ,\kappa ,\sigma _{v})^{\prime }$ and $\Phi _{2}=\lambda $, a `cut posterior' can be defined via the decomposition

+\spacingset{1.0} \spacingset{1.8} That is, we could view the models for $r_{t}$ and $HF_{t}$, including the accompanying parameters, $\Phi _{1}$ and\ $\Psi _{1}$, and latent variance, $V_{t}$, as one module; with the model for $O_{t}$, including the parameters $\Phi _{2}$ and $\Psi _{2}$, viewed as a separate module.
+The implication of this decomposition is that option prices do not inform inference about $\Phi _{1}$ , $\Psi _{1}$ and $\mathbf{V}_{1:T}$ in Module 1, and feedback between the two -- including the impact of misspecification of the model for $ O_{t}$ on inference regarding $\Phi _{1}$ -- is `cut' in this sense \spacingset {1.0}\footnote{ This particular way of `cutting feedback' is akin to the two-step estimation often undertaken in the finance literature, whereby the spot parameters are estimated from spot information sources, and option price parameters, inclusive of risk premia, are \textit{calibrated} using option prices; see \cite{bakshi1997empirical} and \cite{fulop2015self}, for examples.
+However, the Bayesian approach described here still allows for uncertainty about $ \Phi _{1}$ and $\Psi _{1}$ to filter through\ into inference about $\Phi _{2} $ and $\Psi _{2}$, via the structure of the second component in (\ref {eq:2modpost}).} \spacingset {1.8}.